The Structure of Occupational Mobility in France: Occupational Transition Network of France

 corresponds to the realized transition rate from occupation $j$ to occupation $i$ for the period (T-1, T).
 The matrix is normalized such that $\sum_i \transmat[i,j][T] = 1$, and can be interpreted an observation of the underlying probability of a transition from $j$ to $i$.
 The matrix $\transmat$ defines a weighted directed network of occupational transitions that is visually represented in Figure \ref{fig:occ_net_2020}.

 To estimate $\transmat$, we use the BTS-POSTES dataset provided by the National Institute of Statistics and Economic Studies of France (INSEE).\footnote{Access to this confidential data was gained through the Centre d’accès sécurisé aux données (Ref.
 10.34724/CASD).
 The persistence identifier for the dataset of the year 2020 is \url{https://doi.org/10.34724/CASD.21.5012.V1}} The dataset covers all employees in France for a sequence of two-year snapshots, such that one can track an individual through the years $T-1$ and $T$.
 To construct $\transmat$, we consider an individual's change in \textit{primary} occupation within a $(T-1,T)$ year period.
 The primary occupation is defined as occupation with the highest net salary provided that at least 30 days have been worked in the job and the salary is at least the minimum wage.\footnote{The indicator is defined by INSEE and is called PPS.
-In case of a tie, the job with the highest number of hours worked is taken.} If an individual does not have a primary occupation we classify them as out of the occupational network.
+In case of a tie, the job with the highest number of hours worked is taken.
+The minimum salary threshold refers to the minimum wage for full-time, full-month employment in France, ensuring that primary occupations considered in the analysis meet a baseline for economic activity.} If an individual does not have a primary occupation we classify them as out of the occupational network.
 Given each individual's primary jobs in $T-1$ and $T$, we then consider their change in occupation.\footnote{An occupation is defined by the nomenclatures of Professions and Socio-professional Categories of Salaried Jobs of Private and Public Employers (PCS-ESE).
 Here we use the 4-digit PCE-ESE nomenclature} We thus focus on the network of year-on-year occupational transitions.